 Aluminum is lightweight and corrosion resistant.
-It has low tensile strength and is utilized in low pressure applications for its corrosion resistance and low density.
+In addition, it has low tensile strength and is common in low pressure applications for its corrosion resistance and low density.

 Brass is strong, durable and corrosion resistant.
-It has high temperature ductility and good conductivity, and is is an alloy of copper and zinc.
+Also, it has high temperature ductility and good conductivity, and is is an alloy of copper and zinc.

 Steel is durable and strong with high heat resistance.
-It is an alloy of iron and carbon, and is generally alloyed with other metals to improve its resistance to corrosion.
+It is an alloy of iron and carbon.
+In addition, it is generally alloyed with other metals to improve its resistance to corrosion.

 Stainless steel is strong with a great resistance to chemicals and corrosion.
-It is an alloy of steel that contains over 10.5 percent chromium.
+Additionally, it is an alloy of steel that contains over 10.5 percent chromium.

-Fluororesins such as polytetrafluroroethylene (PTFE) and polyvinylidene fluoride (PVDF) are fluorcarbon-based polymers generally utilized for temperature requirements above 500°F (250°C).
+Fluororesins such as polytetrafluroroethylene (PTFE) and polyvinylidene fluoride (PVDF) are fluorcarbon-based polymers common for temperature requirements above 500°F (250°C).

-This thermoplastic material is commonly used for pneumatic fittings because of its price, broad material compatibility and durability.
+This thermoplastic material is common for pneumatic fittings because of its price, broad material compatibility and durability.
 It exhibits great cold flow, bi-axial strength and yield elongation properties.

 Don’t hesitate to contact Bryan Hose & Gasket with the link below for more information or to purchase your pneumatic fittings today!